ninoc0/Research/README.md

 ## Research
-This is an ongoing project that will be updated throughout the semester for a research position under Syracuse Professor Craig Cahillane.
+This is an ongoing project that will be updated for research under Syracuse Professor Craig Cahillane.

 Nico O'Neill | [neoneill@syr.edu](mailto:neoneill@syr.edu)